laurabolta/Synthesis-Project-I/README.md

 - Predict students who are at risk of academic failure.
 - Send automated alerts to students and staff.
 - Web integration.

+Environment name: synthesis
+run this on the terminal for import all the requirements: pip install -r requirements.txt